nomelodic/yii2-assets-auto-compress/README.md

             'cssCompress' => true,        //Enable minification css in html code

-            'cssFileCompile'        => true,        //Turning association css files 'cssFileCompileByGroups' => false       //Enables the compilation of files in groups rather than in a single file.
+            'cssFileCompile'        => true,        //Turning association css files 'cssFileCompileByGroups' => false,       //Enables the compilation of files in groups rather than in a single file.
 Works only when the $cssFileCompile option is enabled
             'cssFileRemouteCompile' => false,       //Trying to get css files to which the specified path as the remote file, skchat him to her.
             'cssFileCompress'       => true,        //Enable compression and processing before being stored in the css file 'cssFileBottom'         => false,       //Moving down the page css files 'cssFileBottomLoadOnJs' => false,       //Transfer css file down the page and uploading them using js

-            'jsFileCompile'                 => true,        //Turning association js files 'jsFileCompileByGroups'         => false        //Enables the compilation of files in groups rather than in a single file.
+            'jsFileCompile'                 => true,        //Turning association js files 'jsFileCompileByGroups'         => false,        //Enables the compilation of files in groups rather than in a single file.
 Works only when the $jsFileCompile option is enabled
             'jsFileRemouteCompile'          => false,       //Trying to get a js files to which the specified path as the remote file, skchat him to her.
             'jsFileCompress'                => true,        //Enable compression and processing js before saving a file 'jsFileCompressFlaggedComments' => true,        //Cut comments during processing js

             'noIncludeJsFilesOnPjax' => true,        //Do not connect the js files when all pjax requests when all pjax requests when enabled jsFileCompile
             'noIncludeCssFilesOnPjax' => true,        //Do not connect the css files when all pjax requests when all pjax requests when enabled cssFileCompile

+            'filesToGZip' => true, // After processing the files (.css and .js), creates a copy of them, archived in GZip

             'htmlFormatter' => [
                 //Enable compression html